This post may contain affiliate links. Please see my disclosure policy for details.

 - Metro – Delhi has a super cheap metro line that runs through the heart of the city, all the way to the International Airport.
 Alight at Janpath on the Violet Line, it’s a few minutes walk from there.

 A look inside the Imperial New Delhi Hotel

 As soon as I arrived the staff were so friendly!
 I definitely felt a little out of place pulling up to such a swanky hotel in Delhi so it was lovely to be greeted at the Imperial with open arms.

 And the welcome was even better when I walked through the doors.
-I was immersed into the magical air conditioning and every room was wall to wall opulence!
+I was immersed in the magical air conditioning and every room was wall-to-wall opulence!

 It had such a beautiful decoration infusing modern class mixed with Delhi’s heritage.
 As I meandered, snooping from room to room, I couldn’t help but gawp and have a twinge of jealousy of the guests that were lucky enough to stay there!

 If you did fancy having a look at the prices for rooms or availability, see here.

 As I was a little early for my afternoon tea, I had a good wander and stroll about the grounds!